Eduard Wirths: Auschwitz (1942–1945)

 Wirths was promoted to SS-Hauptsturmführer (captain) and appointed as chief camp physician at Auschwitz in September, 1942.
 He was appointed on the basis of his reputation as a competent doctor and committed Nazi who would be capable of stopping the typhus epidemics that had increasingly affected SS personnel at Auschwitz.

-At Auschwitz, Wirths was known to be protective of prisoner doctors and other prisoners doing medical work, to have improved conditions on the medical blocks and was remembered favourably by most prisoner doctors and other inmates who had contact with him.
-At the same time, Wirths in recommending Josef Mengele for promotion in August 1944, was able to speak of Mengele's "open, honest, firm … [and] absolutely dependable" character and "magnificent" intellectual and physical talents; of the "discretion, perseverance, and energy with which he has fulfilled every task … and … shown himself equal to every situation"; of his "valuable contribution to anthropological science by making use of the scientific materials available to him"; of his "absolute ideological firmness" and "faultless conduct [as] an SS officer"; and personal qualities as "free, unrestrained, persuasive, and lively" discourse that rendered him "especially dear to his comrades".
+Wirths was a profound anti-Semite.
+At Auschwitz, Wirths was known to be protective of "Aryan" prisoner doctors and other prisoners, such as Hermann Langbein, and to have improved conditions on the medical blocks and was remembered favourably by most prisoner doctors and other inmates who had contact with him.
+At the same time, Wirths approved of harsh treatment of Jewish people and he recommended Josef Mengele for promotion in August 1944.
+Wirths considered Mengele as of "open, honest, firm … [and] absolutely dependable" character and "magnificent" intellectual and physical talents; of the "discretion, perseverance, and energy with which he has fulfilled every task … and … shown himself equal to every situation"; of his "valuable contribution to anthropological science by making use of the scientific materials available to him"; of his "absolute ideological firmness" and "faultless conduct [as] an SS officer"; and personal qualities as "free, unrestrained, persuasive, and lively" discourse that rendered him "especially dear to his comrades".

 Rudolf Höss, the commandant of Auschwitz between 1940 and December 1943, is said to have held Wirths in particularly high regard.
 He is said to have remarked of Wirths that "During my 10 years of service in concentration-camp affairs, I have never encountered a better one."

-In 1943 the impact on inmates of Wirths' actions at Auschwitz resulted in his receiving a Christmas card from Langbein, a political prisoner who worked with him, which contained the message “In the past year you have saved here the lives of 93,000 people.
+In 1943 the impact on inmates of Wirths' actions at Auschwitz resulted in his receiving a Christmas card from Hermann Langbein, a political prisoner who worked with him, which contained the message “In the past year you have saved here the lives of 93,000 people.
 We do not have the right to tell you our wishes.
 But we wish for ourselves that you stay here in the coming year.”
 It was signed: “One speaking for the prisoners of Auschwitz.”
 The figure of 93,000 was the difference in mortality rate among prisoners from typhus in the year prior to Wirths' arrival.
+In 1943–45, Wirths protected the Austrian nurse Maria Stromberger against accusations by several SS men at Auschwitz, as Stromberger took charge of and contained the typhus infections and, working for the Auschwitz resistance, saved many prisoners herself.
+However, Wirths was unaware of Stromberger's clandestine work for the resistance.
+After the war, Langbein called Wirths an "anständiger Nazi"– a decent Nazi – which must be read from the above statement in relation to Nazi perpetrators of a most extreme category such as Mengele or Globocnik and excepting the Jewish victims.